Research

 Illegal Wildlife Trade Studies

-To help fight illegal wildlife trade, CCF opened a new safe house in Somaliland, in collaboration with the Somaliland wildlife authorities, built specifically for cheetah cubs recovered from the pet trade.
-In 2019 alone, the genetics laboratory received 146 samples from 53 individuals.
+To help fight illegal wildlife trade, CCF operates a Cheetah Rescue and Conservation Centre (CRCC) in Somaliland, in collaboration with the Somaliland wildlife authorities.
+In 2019 alone, the genetics laboratory in Namibia received 146 samples from 53 individuals in Somaliland.
 CCF also received samples from various veterinary and breeding facilities in the UAE.
 To date, 97 have been extracted and genotyped to detect the animals’ origin.
 In addition to the genetic work, CCF initiated a sperm bank for the UAE, and held multiple workshops on the collection and viable freezing of sperm from adult male cheetahs to preserve the genetic diversity of the source populations.

 CCF's Clinic in Somaliland